c3lang/c3-web/docs/language-overview/types.md

 #### Fault description

-The fault type only has one field: `description`, which returns the name of the fault, namespaced with the last module path, e.g. `"io::EOF"`.
+The fault type only has one field: `<fault>.description`, which returns the name of the fault in string literal, namespaced with the last module path, e.g. `"io::EOF"`.

 ### The `typeid` type

-The `typeid` holds the runtime representation of a type.
-Using `<typename>.typeid` a type may be converted to its unique runtime id, e.g. `typeid a = Foo.typeid;`.
+The type `typeid` holds the runtime representation of a type.
+Using `<Type>::typeid` a type may be converted to its unique runtime id, e.g. `typeid a = Foo::typeid;`.
 The value itself is pointer-sized.

 #### Typeid fields